tnkshuuhei/psp34-nfts/README.md

 # PSP34-Minting-site
 ## Usage
-Please check if you have installed Extension.
+Please make sure you have installed Extension.

 ## You Can :
 - Use Polkadot{js} Extension, Talisman and Subwallet